shinken-monitoring/pack-linux-snmp/README.md

-pack-linux
+pack-linux-snmp
 ==========

-Configuration pack for Linux hosts
+Configuration pack for Linux hosts based on SNMP checks